(Tested by Real Patriots Under Real Conditions)

 Best For: Serious off-grid installations where maximum performance and reliability matter more than upfront cost.
 Ideal for limited roof space situations.

 Why It's #2: Canadian Solar delivers 90% of SunPower's performance at 60% of the cost.
 For budget-conscious patriots who still demand quality, this is the sweet spot.
-Our Texas testing showed consistent 380W+ output under real conditions.
+My Texas testing showed consistent 380W+ output under real conditions.

 Build quality is excellent - these panels have survived hail storms, high winds, and temperature swings from -20°F to 130°F without issues.
 The company has been around since 2001 and actually honors their warranties.